alexanderkoller/pergamon/bibtypst-styles.typ

     subtitlepunct: ".",
     format-journaltitle: it => emph(it),
     format-issuetitle: it => emph(it),
+    // TODO - make the other titles in printfield configurable as well
     format-parens: it => [(#it)],
     format-brackets: it => [[#it]],
     format-quotes: it => ["#it"],